 Luckily, you can fix these things pretty quickly and within minutes.
 You just need to have patience and follow the below-mentioned steps one by one.

-However, sometimes the issue is caused by a faulty motherboard.
+However, sometimes this is caused by a faulty motherboard.
 In that case, you need to replace the motherboard.

 To enable the keyboard in BIOS, you need to choose the Disabled option for USB 3.0.
 Enter the BIOS mode in your computer, move to the Advanced tab, select USB Single Port Control, and there you will find the USB 3.0 option.
 After disabling it, save the changes and exit BIOS.

-But first, when you enter BIOS or UEFI, you need to unlock the Advanced tab as it is not accessible by default.
+But first, when you enter BIOS or UEFI, you need to access the Advanced tab as it is not accessible by default.

 Also, use an old PS/2 keyboard with generic drivers to navigate through the BIOS.
 These keyboards work by default on most motherboards, so it shouldn’t be an issue.